Work as You Travel! The 15 Best Jobs for Digital Nomads

 Best Jobs for Digital Nomads in the Online Teaching Niche

 Thanks to the magic of the internet, two people from across the globe can instantly communicate with each other.
 This allows for things like language learning to flourish.

 Luckily, there are many online companies that have taken this idea and created platforms for teachers and students to come together.

 And because English is the “lingua franca” of the world, English teachers are always in demand.
-Here are some online English teaching sites to check out.
+Here is one online English teaching site to check out.

 But not everyone wants to study English.
 There are plenty of opportunities for speakers of other languages to teach online as well.
 Here are some other online language teaching sites to check out.

 This career fits perfectly with travelers who like to communicate with people from different cultures.